 Blood orange slice: Cut a few wedges of blood oranges (or blood orange slices) to garnish your champagne flutes.
 It makes them picture perfect!

 There are a few ways you can update this blood orange and champagne mimosa recipe for your gatherings.
+However you choose to make it, I just know it will become your new favorite cocktail in lieu of the traditional mimosa.

 Or you can make a spiced blood orange mimosa with spiced rum.
 I love keeping a bottle of it on my bar cart all year long.